sb-genome/ATOMIC/README.md

-# SBGenomeTools
+# ATOMIC
- Statistical Tools From Samsiddhi Bhattacharjee Lab
+ Analytic Tools for Omics Mining and Integrative Computation